Rajpratik71/linux-manPages/msgcomm.md

        msgcomm [OPTION] [INPUTFILE]...

 DESCRIPTION
        Find  messages  which are common to two or more of the specified PO files.
 By using the --more-than option, greater commonality may be requested before messages are printed.
-Conversely, the --less-than option may be used to specify less  commonality  before  messages  are printed  (i.e.   --less-than=2  will  only print the unique messages).
+Conversely, the
-       Translations, comments and extracted comments will be  preserved,  but only  from  the first PO file to define them.
+       --less-than option may be used to specify less commonality before messages are printed (i.e.  --less-than=2 will only print the unique messages).
+Translations, comments  and  extracted  com‐ ments will be preserved, but only from the first PO file to define them.
 File positions from all PO files will be cumulated.

        Mandatory arguments to long options are mandatory for short options too.

    Input file location:
        INPUTFILE ...